St Mary & St Margaret - Castle Bromwich Parish Church

 1735 The churchwardens’ accounts show payments to various individuals for ‘teaching to sing’ and for ‘leading the psalm’.
 The earliest such mention is found in 1735 when Edward ?Locke was paid 10 shillings for singing.
 Before church organs became common in the 19th century, congregational singing and chanting of the psalms was widely practised in the Church of England.

 1815 The organ is situated on the west gallery.
 When the church was rebuilt (1726-1731) it had no gallery.)
 The first mention appears in the accounts of 1815 when a fee was paid for sweeping the chapel and gallery.
-There is no mention of an organ at that time.
+There is no mention of an organ at that time, which does not mean, of course, that there wasn't one.

 1822 George Wilton was paid 10 shillings in 1822 for blowing the organ for one year.
 This entailed pumping a lever continuously up and down to ensure that the windbox was full of air while the organist played.
 After this date, there are no further references to payments for teaching singing or leading the psalms.